tamb/domponent/README.md

 #### Differences to KnockoutJS

-DOMponent is similar to Knockout in some ways.
+DOMponent is similar to Knockout in some ways:
 * it is template language-agnostic
 * the syntax looks similar
 * ... that's kinda about it.

-Unlike KnockoutJS, DOMponent is
+Unlike KnockoutJS, DOMponent:
-* component-driven
+* is component-driven
 * has customizable syntax
 * is only 5kb (that's a 51kb savings)
 * is highly declarative